FrangakisLab/mcm-cryoet/README.md

 <img src="https://user-images.githubusercontent.com/6641113/224988664-f64e5cda-ec75-42e1-aed4-e62ee23fa259.gif" alt="Movie mcm_open2.py" width="400"/>
 </p>

-Noisy embrane segmentations or probability maps can be improved by [mcm_open.py](#mcm_open).
+Noisy membrane segmentations or probability maps can be improved by [mcm_open.py](#mcm_open).
 Following a similar principle as in the example above, levelset-based erosion and mean curvature motion are applied first, followed by levelset based dilation coupled with mean curvature motion.

 The volume shown above is a simulated noisy segmemtation of size 900 x 700 x 250 with values scaled between 0 and 1.
 The movie was generated using the following parameters (replace ITERNUM with the iteration number of your choice).
 The `--binary` option ensures rescaling to data range of [0 1] after diffusion.